SlideShareInc/swift-style-guide/cocoa_swift_style_guide.md

 ```

 #### NSNotification
-- Name notifications in reverse domain format with the notification name in snake case
+- Name notifications in reverse domain format with the notification name in snake case.

 ```swift
 com.linkedin.slideshare.notification_name